s427/MARL/readme.md

 ## Version history

 - v.
+2.7
+  - Posts:
+    - The number of likes and shares on posts is now displayed, if available in the archive.
+      (As far as I can tell, this information wasn't present in previous versions of exported data.)
+    - Added: language indication for each post
+  - Filters:
+    - Leaner filters: filters which do not match any post in the archive are automatically hidden.
+For instance if your archive doesn't contain any video, the "Attachments > Video(s)" filter will be hidden.
+If the archive contains only public posts (no other types of visibility), the whole "Visibility" filter group is hidden.
+Etc.
+  - Layout:
+    - When using the "combine panels" option, the sidebar now remains always visible
+    - The paging options (order of posts, number of posts per page) have been moved to the "tools" panel
+  - Tools panel:
+    - New option: "Default panel".
+Choose which panel is shown by default when loading the app if the "combine panels" option is active; an option to simply remember the last active panel is available
+  - Server mode:
+    - JSON data for posts and profile are now hidden
+    - If no likes or bookmarks are found, the corresponding panels are hidden
+  - Misc minor fixes, layout tweaks and adjustments
+- v.
 2.6
   - [NEW] support for polls
     - Polls are now correctly displayed and a new filter allows to show only posts that contain a poll